nschorgh/CaveXML/Derivatives/allcaves-database.md

 All entries in allcaves-database.xml
 ------------------------------------
 2202 records
-All text and links are automatically generated.
+All text and links are automatically generated from the CaveXML database.

 ---